AHAAAAAAA/mapbh/README.md

 ### Stack

 Simple clojurescript, shadow-cljs static site stack.
 Bulma for CSS, npm packages, and leaflet.js for maps.
 Hosted on a Linode server.
 Served by an nginx reverse proxy.
 Cloudflare nameserver for caching/DDoS protection.
+Tileserver-GL for our hosted maps.

-Map processing tools, documentation, and tile server hosted in separate repo.
+Map processing steps primarily with GDAL tools.

 ### Deployment